bbc/simorgh/src/integration/README.md

 [Jest](https://jestjs.io/en/) is a JavaScript library for creating, running, and structuring tests.
 We use Jest for our unit and integration tests.

-## What is DOM Testing Library?

-[DOM Testing Library](https://github.com/testing-library/dom-testing-library) provides testing utilities that encourage good testing practices.
-It provides methods to query the DOM for nodes in a way that's similar to how the user finds elements on the page.
-All queries available can be found [here](https://testing-library.com/docs/dom-testing-library/api-queries).

 ## What is a docblock pragma?

 A docblock pragma is a specially-formatted comment at the top of a test file.
 We can use docblock pragmas to alter the environment that tests run in.